-5.2.2.1.
-Local open procedure
+5.2.2.1.Local open procedure

-Contracts are awarded after an open tender procedure published locally, i.e. a procedure in which the contract notice is published in the partner country and on the website of DG International Cooperation and Development with the address from which companies can obtain further information.
+Contracts are awarded after an open tender procedure published locally, i.e. a procedure in which the contract notice and additional information about the contract notice are published in the partner country, Official Journal of European Union and F&T portal with the address from which companies can obtain further information.
 For details, see Section 5.5.

-5.2.3.1.
-Simplified procedure
+5.2.3.1.Simplified procedure

-Works contracts under EUR 300 000 are awarded by the simplified procedure 173.
+Works contracts under EUR 300 000 are awarded by the simplified procedure.
 At least three candidates are sent an invitation to tender.
 No contract notice needs to be published.
 For details, see Section 5.6.